$ALT RIGHT

 Create a Wallet

-Download MetaMask or your preferred wallet from App Store or Google Play Store for mobile devices.
+Download Phantom or your preferred wallet from App Store or Google Play Store for mobile devices.
 Desktop users can install the browser extension.

 2

-Have ETH in your wallet to swap to $ALT-RIGHT.
-If you don't have any ETH, you can buy directly on MetaMask, transfer from another wallet, or buy on another exchange.
+Have SOL in your wallet to swap on Bags.
+If you don’t have any, buy directly on Phantom or another Solana wallet, transfer from another wallet, or buy on an exchange and send it to your wallet.

 3

-Go to Uniswap, connect your wallet, and paste the $ALT-RIGHT token address.
-Set the amount you want to buy and click swap.
-Confirm the transaction in your wallet.
+Go to the Bags platform, connect your Solana wallet, paste the official token address, choose the amount, click Swap, and confirm the transaction in your wallet.